immstudios/dramatica/README.md

 Installation
 ------------

-1. Clone this repository to `.nx/scripts/v5/common` directory and rename it to `dramatica_nebula`.
+1. Clone this repository to `.nx/scripts/v5/solvers` directory
-2. Copy `support/dramatica.py` to `.nx/scripts/v5/solver/dramatica.py`
-3. Copy `examples/dramatica.json` to `.nx/dramatica.json` and tweak the rules to match your needs.
+2. Copy `examples/dramatica.json` to `.nx/dramatica.json` and tweak the rules to match your needs.
-4. Add `dramatica` to the `solvers` list of your playout channel configuration
+3. Add `dramatica` to the `solvers` list of your playout channel configuration

 ## Requirements